When a crying child is a sign of good parenting

 Children crying can make adults feel uncomfortable.

 We’re accustomed to responding to our child’s tears by finding out what’s wrong and solving the problem.
 When our children are babies, crying is their only way to communicate.
 It’s essential for caregivers to respond.
 When the baby’s problem is solved—they’re fed, they’re safe, their pain stopped—they stop crying, and we know we’ve done our job.
-(And on the occasions when we just can’t figure it out we often feel like failures.)
+(And on the occasions when we can’t figure it out we worry that we’re failing.)
 We’re wired to want to stop our children from crying.

 As our children get a bit older, we still want to protect them.
 It’s painful to see your child in pain.
 We instinctively want to make the pain stop, and since crying is an indicator of pain it needs to stop too.